 Storage Task Disk Usage Limits Minimum Disk Space Specify the minimum amount of free disk space on the hard disk.
 Symphony starts deleting video as soon as free disk space is below this setting.
 Minimum Disk Percentage Specify a percentage of free disk space to maintain.
+Availability Allows you to define whether the second storage path is for failover or for redundant mode.
+Failover Write to one storage path.
+An alternative location if the primary location fails.
+(For Failover recording, ensure that you are using a NAS if you have multiple servers on the farm.)
+See "Important: Failover works if you are using a file storage device (for example, NAS) instead of block storage (such as SAN or a local disk) because the pool of storage does not follow the camera when it is moved.
+If you have central storage (with a NAS), the storage is always accessible from any server." on page 76.
+Redundant Write to all storage paths.
+Simultaneously record to two locations.
 Footage Storage Limit the number of days video is stored Specify a global setting (Default max storage days field) or Max Storage Days for each camera in the Footage Storage section.
 In certain situations, disk space may be available to record more video, but you may want to artificially have the video removed.
 This may be the case in certain jurisdictions where you are legally required to delete video after a certain time.
 Default max storage days (global setting) If the Limit the number of days video is stored option is enabled, specify the default value in days when video is over written, even if extra hard disk space exists.
 Alternatively, by adjusting the Max Storage Days value per camera, individual camera settings supersede the global settings.
 Keep metadata longer Specify that metadata can be stored longer than video.
 This is useful in order to maintain reporting capability.
+Default metadata storage days Specify how long metadata will be stored.